by Tom Wacaster

 Plutarch tells of an encounter between Taxiles and Alexander the Great.
 With a mighty army Alexander came into India.
 So powerful was Alexander’s army that he could cause the earth to literally shake beneath his feet.
 Taxiles was a prince whose territory was as large as Egypt and which contained good pasturage of fertile and arable land.
 Taxiles had a great army, perhaps as great and powerful as any Alexander had ever faced.
 Taxiles and his army presented a formidable foe for the Grecian conqueror.
 But Taxiles was a wise ruler, and after he greeted Alexander, he asked him, “Why should we fight battles with one another?
 You have not come here to rob us of water or the necessities of life, and these are the only things for which sensible men are obligated to fight.
 As for other kinds of wealth and property so-called, if I possess more than you, I am ready to be generous towards you, and if I have less, I shall not refuse any benefits you may offer.”
 Alexander was so delighted at this that he took the hand of Taxiles and said, “Perhaps you think that after your kind words and courtesy our meeting will pass off without a contest.
 No, you shall not get the better of me in this way.
 I shall fight with you to the last, but only in the services I offer you, for I will not have you outdo me in generosity.”
 Plutarch goes on to tell how Alexander received many gifts from Taxiles, but returned even more, and finally presented him with a thousand talents of coin.

 Perhaps the same kind of wisdom can be used to avert personal problems that arise from time to time.
-Seldom do I read the Fort Worth Star Telegram that does not contain a report of some domestic squabble over what, seems to me, a rather insignificant matter.
+Seldom do I read a local newspaper that does not contain a report of some domestic squabble over what, seems to me, a rather insignificant matter.
 Some minor disagreement stirs up emotional feelings, physical violence takes precedence over calm deliberation, and angry words all too often lead to spousal abuse.
 The cycle is endless, the beat goes on, and wisdom fails to get a decent hearing.

 Solomon’s words are also applicable to churches, are they not?
 If a little earthly wisdom demonstrated by the wise counsel of Taxiles to Alexander could avert a war, how much more the wisdom that comes from above as it is applied to brotherly disputes.
 Paul spoke of our weapons and the warfare we are to fight as God’s people: “For though we walk in the flesh, we do not war according to the flesh (for the weapons of our warfare are not of the flesh, but mighty before God to the casting down of strongholds), casting down imaginations, and every high thing that is exalted against the knowledge of God, and bringing every thought into captivity to the obedience of Christ; and being in readiness to avenge all disobedience, when your obedience shall be made full” (2 Cor.
 10:3-6).
 It is only with the wisdom that comes from above that we can ever hope to successfully engage our spiritual enemy.
 I wonder how many church splits could have been avoided if brethren had only used the wisdom that comes from above to address the problems of the moment.